meleu/meleudotdev/notes/Ruby - Code Coverage Highlighting.md

 ## Code Coverage highlighting

 > [!note]
-> This is an excerpt from copied from <https://jmatuszewski.com/Automatically-run-Rails-tests-in-VS-Code-and-highlight-test-coverage/>.
+> This is an excerpt from <https://jmatuszewski.com/Automatically-run-Rails-tests-in-VS-Code-and-highlight-test-coverage/>.

 > [!todo]
 > Make it work with minitest!